shiltemann/CTF-writeups-public/Pragyan_2016/writeup.md

 hvstzouwgccywgbchgcsogm
 ```

-Hmm, seems there is another encoding and after some exploring we find it is vigenere with key `ooo` using this online [tool](http://www.guballa.de/vigenere-solver).
+Hmm, seems there is another encoding and after some exploring we find it is ROT-12.